LeslyeCream/Lagom-Obsidian-Theme/README.md

 # Note

-It is recommended to use *Commander*, *Iconize*, *custom file explorer sorting* and *File explorer note count* with this theme for a complete experience.
+It is recommended to use *Commander*, *Iconize*, *Custom file explorer sorting* and *File explorer note count* with this theme for a complete experience.

 # Snippets